Meet the Team

 Dr. Nicole Breda – Director of Veterinary Medicine (she/her/hers)

 Dr. Nicole Breda is a graduate of the Atlantic Veterinary College in Prince Edward Island, Canada, where she was awarded the Hill’s Buddy Award for exemplary patient care.
 She has been working in general practice and in non-profit since graduating in 2010.
 She has special interests in pain management, surgery and community outreach.
-When she isn’t working she enjoys spending her time traveling or relaxing at home on the south shore with her husband, her boy/girl twins and her and her boxer, Brando.
+When she isn’t working she enjoys spending her time traveling or relaxing at home on the south shore with her husband, her boy/girl twins and her boxer, Brando.

 Dr. Christina ‘Kajsa’ Newlin (she/her/hers)